deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 far from the best-fit values.
 However, if the initial parameters are too far away, the Minimizer may not reach the best-fit parameters in a single run.
-If you think that may be the case, you can re-extract a new initial guess from the Simulator and SignalProcessor objects using :py:meth:`~mrsimulator.utils.spectral_fitting.make_LMFIT_params`, create and initialize a new Minimizer object as before, and run again, i.e., rerun the code starting at the beginning of this section.
+If you think that may be the case, you can re-extract a new initial guess from the Simulator and SignalProcessor instances using :py:meth:`~mrsimulator.utils.spectral_fitting.make_LMFIT_params`, create and initialize a new Minimizer instance as before, and run again, i.e., rerun the code starting at the beginning of this section.
 You may see that the fit improves and gives a lower chi-squared value.